1to3for5vi7ate9x/clippy/README.md

-# Clipboard History
+# Clippy

 A simple clipboard history tool for macOS written in pure Objective-C with only Apple's native frameworks.
 Zero external dependencies.

 ## Why?

 macOS doesn't have built-in clipboard history.
-This tool lets you retrieve your last 50 copied items without installing third-party apps.
+This tool lets you retrieve your last 50 copied items and **pin important ones permanently** - without installing third-party apps.

 ## Security

 - **Zero external dependencies** - only Apple's AppKit and Foundation frameworks
 - **No supply chain attack surface** - you can audit every line of code
-- **Restrictive file permissions** - history file is chmod 600 (owner read/write only)
+- **Restrictive file permissions** - all data files are chmod 600 (owner read/write only)
 - **Local storage only** - nothing leaves your machine

 ## Building